CNBC Awards

 CDP is a global system that collects and analyzes data on environmental impacts, particularly climate change, water security, and deforestation.
 Organizations submit data, which CDP scores based on transparency, awareness, management, and leadership sustainability.

-CDP assigns companies scores (A to D-) based on their environmental disclosures.
+CDP assigns companies scores (A to D-) based on environmental disclosures.
 Investors, businesses, and governments use CDP ratings to evaluate environmental risks and track corporate progress in sustainability.

 Global Real Estate Sustainability Benchmark (GRESB)